apache/nuttx/configs/sama5d3x-ek/README.txt

     - SAMA5D35-EK with the ATSAMA5D35 (http://www.atmel.com/devices/sama5d35.aspx)

   The each consist of an identical base board with different plug-in modules for each CPU.
-I also have a 7 inch LCD for my SAMA5D3x-EK, but this is not yet generally available..
+I also have a 5 inch LCD for my SAMA5D3x-EK, Atmel 5.0_WVGA_R_AEA_DM, Rev. B, but this LCD is not yet generally available as of this writing.

+  I have seen SAMA5D3x-EK boards with different LCDs attached.
+One of the more common LCDS is the 7 inch TM0000 TFT LCD controller with MaXTouch multi-touch, capacitive touchscreen (http://www.pdaatl.com/doc/tm7000.pdf).
+That is NOT the LCD supported by this configuration; the LCD used here is smaller and has a resistive touchscreen that interfaces via the SAMA5D3 ADC interface.
+Refer to the SAMA5D4-EK for TM0000 support that can be back-ported to the SAMA5D3x-EK.

     SAMA5D3 Family